shiyh0/ribocentre.github.io/_pages/Helps.md

 ><a href="https://docs.google.com/spreadsheets/d/1dWzCMqP9_fmOxxBxpx6Rc0Ro2Her0YIn-07Rpx7fzEs/edit?usp=sharing"  target="_blank"><button>Submit</button></a><br><br>

-> When your feedback is received, we will update the data and inform you as soon as we can.
+<font size="5">When your feedback is received, we will update the data and inform you as soon as we can.<br>
-> For large datasets please contact the database team group directly with the submission form we given.
+For large datasets please contact the database team group directly with the submission form we given.</font>

 <br><br>